ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Galactic.md

 ## New Nav2 Velocity Smoother

 [PR 2964](https://github.com/ros-navigation/navigation2/pull/2964) introduces the `nav2_velocity_smoother` for smoothing velocity commands from Nav2 to a robot controller by velocity, acceleration, and deadband constraints.
-See [Velocity Smoother](../configuration/packages/configuring-velocity-smoother.md#velocity-smoother) for more details.
+See [Velocity Smoother][velocity-smoother] for more details.
 It is not included in the default bringup batteries included from `nav2_bringup`.

 ## Goal Checker API Changed